Subscribe Here!

 If you’re a senior starting to work on supplemental essays for college applications this fall, it’s likely you’ve encountered some version of this question: what do you want to study, and why?

-Before you dive in, it’s important to understand what the question is asking (I know this seems like a duh, but stay with me).
-Like we discussed here, the way this question is asked reveals a lot about both the school itself and the way you should approach it.
+It’s important to understand what the question is asking (I know this seems like a duh, but stay with me).
+The way the "Why us?" question is asked reveals a lot about the school itself and how you should approach it.
 For some schools – many liberal arts colleges and universities where it’s relatively easy and encouraged to switch majors – this question is usually phrased as what you want to learn more about.
 Responses to questions like these should zing with curiosity.
-For others – more siloed universities where you apply into a particular college and into a specific major – this question is often asked to reveal how much thought you’ve put into your major of choice, both in how you’ve prepared for it and what you hope to do with it in the future.
+For others – more siloed universities where you apply to a particular college and into a specific major – this question is often asked to reveal how much thought you’ve put into your major of choice, both in how you’ve prepared for it and what you hope to do with it in the future.

 For some students, if the way the question is asked makes it tough to answer, it may be a sign that the college itself isn’t the right fit.
 But for most students, it’s more about not knowing where to start.
 If you’re stuck with how to approach this style of question, this blog post is for you.